red-gate/SocV5UserSessions/README.md

 #### Instructions

 1. Using Git, create a branch from `master` called `scottish-independence`.
-- In SQL Server Management Studio, in the Object Explorer, select the database `talkr-scottish-independence`
+- In SQL Server Management Studio, in the Object Explorer, select the database `talkr-scottish-independence`.
-- In the Customers table, for customers whose address is in Scotland, change the state code to null and the country code to SC.
+- In the Customers table, for customers whose `state_code` is `SCT`, change the `state_code` to `NULL` and the `country_code` to `SC`.
 You can use [this SQL script](/examples/scottish-independence.sql) if you like.
-- In SQL Source Control, open the migrations tab, and create a migration script to cover the change.
+- In SQL Source Control, open the Migrations tab, and create a migration script to cover the change.
 - Commit the migration script.
-- Push to your branch. **Don't merge to master yet**.
-(Is this needed?)
+- Push to your branch.
 - In Git, switch to the `master` branch.

-### 3: split a column
+### 3: Split a column

-Your task: in the Customers table, split the `name` column into two new columns, `first_name` & `last_name`.
+Your task: in the Customers table, split the `name` column into two new columns, `first_name` and `last_name`.

 Here's how an example title and name is stored in the database before and after the change: